-Ocarina for iPhone review
+Ocarina full review

 The iPhone not only has the ability to play music created by other people, but thanks to the work of some enterprising developers, it can also make its own music thanks to Smule’s 59p Ocarina app.